MaartinShz/PLS-Package/README.md

 # 🖐 PLS-Package 🖐
-Is a package proposing a PLS regression method for ranking purposes.

-PLS regression is used to predict a set of dependent variables from a very large set of explanatory variables that may be very highly correlated

 -   [Introduction](#introduction)

 ## Introduction

-Ceci est un test
+It's a package proposing a PLS regression method for ranking purposes.
+PLS regression is used to predict a set of dependent variables from a very large set of explanatory variables that may be very highly correlated.
+In this ReadMe, we will show you how our package works with the Iris dataset, native dataset from R.

 ## Setup